 People can game perceived value by omitting measurements.
 For example, I once worked with a highly regarded marketing group.
 In weekly meetings, department heads would announce metric results.
 I gradually realized department heads always provided highly precise numbers when they were positive, and qualitative answers when they were negative.
 Half of the information was missing—the negative half.
 I decided to confront the group.
 “A little down in the year-over-year percentage,” announced one department head.
 I raised my hand, and described my observation.
 “So here we have an example of a negative result that is ‘a little down,'” I said, “What is the number exactly?”
 The department head said, “Um, it’s down 87%.”
 The room was silent.
 The department head looked embarrassed.
 I asked, “How come?”
 He said he wasn’t sure.
 He later shared with his peers that I must have been targeting him.
 Further investigation revealed that factors outside his control caused the decline.
 However, because he feared repercussions, he failed to share the data and no one had investigated the problem.

 Monetary reward fails to produce better creativity.
-Daniel Pink popularized the discovery that creative people succeed when they are motivated by mastery, autonomy and purpose [see video Drive: The surprising truth about what motivates us].
+Daniel Pink popularized the discovery that creative people succeed when they are motivated by mastery, autonomy and purpose (Pink 2010).
 But when we offer money, they perform badly; when we offer more, they perform worse.
 This does not require us to discard economic metrics; it reveals that mastery, autonomy and purpose desire major elements in our economy.

 … therefore, measure economic progress with well-chosen, evolving metrics.